 Remember also that the past participle must agree with the gender and number of the subject!

-When I realised to have been lost (that I was lost), it was too late.
+When I realized to have been lost / that I was lost, it was too late.

-- Sei stato fortunate a non esserti ferito seriamente nell’incidente.
+Sei stato fortunato a non esserti ferito seriamente nell’incidente.